kauefraga/anime-list-python/README.md

 - **Commands**:
   - `list`: query and show today animes
     - `list --all`: show all available animes
-  - `Create`: create an anime with a given title/description and save it
+  - `create`: create an anime with a given title/description and save it
   - `find`: search for an anime with a title and return it with a url
     - `find --all`: return a list of nice websites
   - `save`: save the whole database into a csv file